What’s Your Long Term Goal for Business? 3 Paths to Help You Decide

 - Balancing in-the-business work with on-the-business work.
 Continuously evolving and tweaking this as time goes on.
 Even if done well, it can take 7-10 years to fully get “on” the business.

-- Teaching others not only the “what” but the “how” your business does things.
+- Teaching others the “what” and the “how” your business does things.
 We call this transference of the brand experience.

 - Balancing client satisfaction with letting your team make errors, as they grow.